Mridul98/omnilytics_data_science_challenge/README.md

     best fit for top2 (best to worst): fit3 > fit2 > fit

+    according to fit3 for top 2, the performance will have the yearly seasonality as similar as the last two year's seasonality pattern with a little bit of downward trend

     fit top3  = 2.9793
     fit2 top3 = 2.4637
     fit3 top3 = 2.3682

     best fit for top3 (best to worst): fit3 > fit2 > fit

+    according to fit3 for top 2, the performance will have the yearly seasonality as similar as the last two year's seasonality pattern with upward trend

     prophet top 1 = 1.7560
     prophet top 2 = 3.8190